cilium/cilium/Documentation/architecture.rst

 ^^^^^^^^^^^^^^^

 The Key-Value (KV) Store is used for the following state:

 * policy identities: list of labels <=> policy identity identifier
 * global services: global service id to VIP association (optional)
-* Encapsulation VTEP mapping (optional)
+* encapsulation VTEP mapping (optional)

 To simplify things in a larger key-value store can be the same one used by the container orchestrater (e.g., Kubernetes using etcd).
-In single node Cilium deployments used for basic testing/learning, Cilium can use a "local store", avoiding the need to setup a dedicated K-V store.
+In single node Cilium deployments used for basic testing/learning, Cilium can use a local store implemented as golang hashmap, avoiding the need to setup a dedicated K-V store.

 Container IP Address Management and Connectivity
 ------------------------------------------------